aasthakapoor18/PhonePe-Transaction-Analysis-Dashboard-PowerBI/README.md

 * Writing DAX measures and calculated columns.
 * Designing KPI cards and business reports.
 * Transforming raw data into meaningful insights.

-### ⭐ If you found this project useful, feel free to explore the repository and provide feedback.